CLopMan/PL-practicaFinal/README.md

 In addition, [CLisp](https://clisp.sourceforge.io/) and [Gforth](https://gforth.org/) were used as interpreters of Lisp and Forth language.

 ## How to use the program
-Althoug some bash scripts were included for running tests, the general use of this project is the following:
+Although some bash scripts were included for running tests, the general use of this project is the following:
 1. Compile the translator either using `make` or compiling through the following commands:
 ```
 bison back.y